atomtables/atom-stack/friendman/friendMessageDataInfo.md

 ## FriendRequest
 * **user**: The username of the user that sent the friend rq
-* **status**: The status of the friend request.
-Can be one of the following:
-    * **PENDING**: The friend request has not been accepted or denied
-    * **ACCEPTED**: The friend request has been accepted
-    * **DENIED**: The friend request has been denied
-    * If the friend request has been accepted, the user1 and user2 will be added to each other's friend list, and the friend request will be deleted
-    * If the friend request was denied, it will be deleted from the database
 * **date**: The date the friend request was sent.
 This will be stored in epoch time, for easy time zone manipulation
 * **id**: The id of the friend request.
 This is a unique id